-The solutions tend to an attractor in space, the so-called Lorenz attractor.
+8.5.
+CHAOS 383 The solutions tend to an attractor in space, the so-called Lorenz attractor.
 In this case no strobing is necessary.
-Again we cannot quite see the attractor itself, but if we try to follow a solution for long enough, as in the figure, we will get a pretty good picture of what the attractor looks like.
-The path is not just a repeating figure-eight.
-The trajectory will spin some seemingly random number of times on the left, then spin a number of times on the right, and so on.
+Again we cannot quite see the attractor itself, but if we try to follow a solution for long enough, as in the figure, we get a pretty good picture of what the attractor looks like.
+The Lorenz attractor is also a strange attractor and has a complicated fractal structure.
+And, just as for the Duffing equation, what we want to draw is not the whole trajectory, but start drawing the trajectory after a while, once it is close to the attractor.
+The path of the trajectory is not simply a repeating figure-eight.
+The trajectory spins some seemingly random number of times on the left, then spins a number of times on the right, and so on.
 As this system arose in weather prediction, one can perhaps imagine a few days of warm weather and then a few days of cold weather, where it is not easy to predict when the weather will change, just as it is not really easy to predict far in advance when the solution will jump onto the other side.
-See Figure 8.15 for a plot of the x component of the solution drawn above.
+See Figure 8.16 for a plot of the x component of the solution drawn above.
+A negative x corresponds to the left "loop" and a positive x corresponds to the right "loop".